GoogleChromeLabs/carlo/README.md

 - Carlo locates Google Chrome installed locally.
 - Launches Chrome and establishes a connection over the process pipe.
-- Exposes a high level API for rendering in Chrome with the Node environment.
+- Exposes a high-level API for rendering in Chrome with the Node environment.

 <!-- [END usecases] -->